syronz/omega-cafe/README.md

 - [x] apilogger should be moved to other place
 - [ ] implement refresh token
 - [ ] common method for repo based on inheritance
+- [ ] do not let to add space instead of character for names

 # Requesed RMS part
 1. inventory import should lock the price for agent